 In addition to increasing the size of your crops, smaller tubs allow for easier management.
 It’s easier to provide your plants with the correct amount of water, which is important as overwatering can cause harm, such as stunted growth, curled or yellowing leaves.

 Suppose large containers are used in this period.
-In that case, excess water can accumulate, as the small root system of the seedlings cannot absorb all the available water, which increases the risk of moisture and mould, can severely damage your plants.
+In that case, excess water can accumulate, as the small root system of the seedlings cannot absorb all the available water, which increases the risk of moisture and mold, can severely damage your plants.

 Repotting cannabis plants for a better grow